Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

-This state of affairs suggests that we must turn to a confining potential that {\it does not} vanish entirely when its curvature does.
+This state of affairs suggests that we must turn to a confining potential that does not vanish entirely when its curvature does.
 To find this potential we proceed through general considerations of symmetry and common sense.
 First, the potential must keep the speed around the reference natural value $v_0$ and it must diverge for large values of the speed; secondly, it must be rotationally symmetric in the whole velocity vector; third, it must have the simplest mathematical form compatible with the previous conditions and with the experimental evidence.
 The most general form of a rotationally symmetric potential that confines the speed around the natural reference value $v_0$ is, $V(\mathbf{v_i}) = \left( \mathbf{v}_i\cdot\mathbf{v}_i-v_0^2\right)^p$, where the integer power $p\geq 2$ must be even, in order to produce a minimum of the potential at $v_0$.
-For $p=2$ we have the classic $\mathrm{O}(n)$ potential of standard vector ferromagnets \cite{patashinskii_book,le1991quantum}; this theory is not suitable for our purposes, though, as in the low-temperature symmetry-broken phase it cannot develop zero curvature in the speed direction {\it unless} we put an amplitude $g$ in front of the whole potential and let $g$ itself go to zero; but this is what we already did for the Gaussian case, and we know it does not work.\footnote{Modulus fluctuations in the standard $\mathrm{O}(n)$ theory are different from longitudinal fluctuations; the latter, being coupled to the massless transverse fluctuations, are also scale-free (albeit with a weaker divergence), while the former are truly massive fluctuations, hence they have finite (in fact very small) correlation length and susceptibility \cite{brezin1973feynman,brezin1973critical,patashinskii1973longitudinal}.} Indeed, for $p=2$ and for $v_i\sim v_0$, we can write, $V \sim \left(v_i-v_0\right)^2$, which is nothing else than the Gaussian potential that we already took into consideration.\footnote{The fact that the `linear' speed control theory is essentially identical to the standard $O(n)$ model, shows that that theory is not `linear' at all, nor Gaussian, in the actual degrees of freedom, $\mathbf{v}_i$.}
+For $p=2$ we have the classic $\mathrm{O}(n)$ quartic potential of standard vector ferromagnets \cite{patashinskii_book,le1991quantum}, namely, $V(\mathbf{v_i}) = \left( \mathbf{v}_i\cdot\mathbf{v}_i-v_0^2\right)^2$; several works that study collective behaviour with variable speed indeed use this kind of quartic potential \cite{niwa1994self, erdmann2000brownian, d2006self, hanke2013understanding}.
+Although this may seem a speed control mechanism genuinely different from the harmonic one that we considered in the previous section (after all, it generates a cubic, rather than linear, speed-confining force), in fact it is not.
+As we have seen, in highly polarized and coherent flocks individual speed fluctuations are relatively mild, so that for $v_i\sim v_0$ we can rewrite the quartic potential as, $V(\mathbf{v_i}) = ( v_i+v_0)^2 (v_i-v_0)^2 \sim 4v_0^2 (v_i-v_0)^2$, which is nothing else than the harmonic potential that we already took into consideration.
+Hence, the $p=2$, or quartic, theory is not suitable for our purposes, because it has a non-zero quadratic expansion around $v_0$, which gives a non-zero curvature, leading to a saturation of the correlation length, and therefore to a violation of the scale-free phenomenology.
+The only way to avoid this would be to put a vanishing amplitude (i.e. stiffness) $g$ in front of the whole quartic potential; but this is exactly what we tried doing in the case of linear control, and it does not work, because then the mean speed of the group explodes.
+Incidentally, the fact that the `harmonic' or quadratic speed control theory is essentially identical to the quartic $O(n)$ model, shows that that theory is not `harmonic' at all in the actual vectorial degrees of freedom, $\mathbf{v}_i$.